-Peace Works! and Choose Kind: It Works, are two curricula designed to provide elementary school students with information and skills for recognizing, building, and maintaining healthy relationships.
-Over the course of five weeks with Peace Works, and three weeks with Choose Kind, A Woman's Place (AWP) educators will explore with students various concepts relating to this overall theme.
+Peace Works and Choose Kind are two curricula designed to provide elementary school students with information and skills for recognizing, building, and maintaining healthy relationships.
+Over the course of five weeks with Peace Works (grades 4-5), and three weeks with Choose Kind (grade 6), A Woman's Place (AWP) Community Educators will explore with students various concepts relating to this overall theme.
 Concepts include:

-Promoting Healthy Relationships and Safe Homes, Flourishing Lives, are programs for middle and high school students that focus on applying healthy relationship skills to pre-teen and teenage relationships.
+AWP Community Educators lead programs with middle and high school students that focus on applying healthy relationship skills to pre-teen and teenage relationships.
 Through a blend of discussion, interactive activities, videos, and stories, these programs raise awareness about the issue of dating violence and its impact on kids, families, and communities, as well as the resources and options available to students experiencing abuse or violence in their relationships.

-Working Together to Keep Our Community Safe is a dating violence awareness and prevention program geared toward adults.
+AWP offers a dating violence awareness and prevention program geared toward parents and educators working with youth & teens.
 Through videos, discussion, and interactive activities, school staff, parents, and other community adults will gain a clearer understanding of the dynamics of abusive relationships - including early warning signs - and team intervention strategies to promote safer dating.

-For more information or to schedule a program in your school, contact Director of Advocacy and Outreach Jen Hinds at 215.343.9241 x117 or Jhinds@awomansplace.org.
+For more information or to schedule a program in your school, contact Director of Education & Outreach, Lark Irwin, at 215.343.9241 x124 or Lirwin@awomansplace.org.